 Do you sell remnants online?

-Our concierge service can help you determine the number of slabs you need based on the layout you have in mind.
-We have trained associated with years of experience laying out/templating slabs for a variety of projects.
+Our concierge service are able to help you determine the number of slabs you need based on the layout you have in mind.
+Aria’s trained associates have years of experience with laying out/templating slabs for a variety of project applications.

 No. While we understand the importance of color matching slabs with tiles and other decor items and therefore the convenience of having slabs on hold, we simply cannot hold slabs.
 The same slabs we sell online are being sold in our physical galleries and are sold on a first come first served basis.

 I am interested in your stone, but do not have a fabricator yet.
 Is there one you would recommend?

 While we cannot guarantee we will find you a fabricator for the budget you have in mind, our concierge team can work with you to find an experienced fabricator in your area.

 Can slabs be resurfaced/changed to a different finish?

 Yes, though this would be something your fabricator would need to do.
 Please contact your fabricator for pricing and inquire if they have the correct equipment to accomplish this task.
 Feel free to read our journal article, “Can You Change the Finish of a Slab?“

 How much does it cost to resurface a slab in square feet?

 The price varies across the country, and is dependent on the stone and fabricator, but resurfacing a stone is generally priced between $7-$15 per square foot.
 Please contact your fabrication partner to acquire an exact quote.